 Liam was a bit over-the-top for me, but I suspect many a young reader might fall for him.
 Or Justin (who wasn’t over-the-top).
 Or even Oliver.

 Despite my complaints, I did enjoy the book.
 I found myself drawn in by the conflict and the mythology, waiting to see how things would unfold.
 I was also interested to see if my predictions were right.
 (Yes, they were.)

 Source: Received through YA Bound Book Tours for review.
 (Click the button below for more tour stops.)

-Read It: The Fine Art of Pretending is scheduled for release around September 30, 2014.
-You can pre-order your own copy via Amazon or Book Depository.
-(These are affiliate links, and purchase through either link will result in my receiving a small commission at no cost to you.
+Read It: You can purchase your own copy via Amazon.
+(This is an affiliate link.
+Purchase through this link will result in my receiving a small commission at no cost to you.
 Your support is appreciated!)